Rohan1869/IT254Project1-Automated-Body-Sensor/README.md

 FILE INFO:

-arduionoledcontrolserial.py ---> The code for the Arduino for LED control.
+arduionoledcontrolserial.cpp ---> The code for the Arduino for LED control.

 faceserial.py ---> The Python code which reads webcam input and runs it through the teachable model(Sends 1 to Arduino if face is detected otherwise 0. pressing "q" shuts it down).